 Outreach and Consultation

 Interns are required to provide a minimum of eight (8) outreach programs throughout the internship year.
-Within these eight programs, interns have the opportunity for more intensive outreach and consultation experiences with campus constituents (e.g., professor, student group or organization, university department, mental health week sponsored by peer education programs, etc.) for their two (2) original outreach programs.
-These programs must be developed in consultation with and supervised by the outreach supervisor and must include professional research or literature (at least three resources or references) on health, wellness, or psychologically-oriented information that is pertinent to the focus on the topic; an outreach presentation of no less than 30 minutes; utilization of multiple modalities of communication (e.g., Powerpoint, Prezzi, video clips, experiential exercises, etc.); demonstration of competent facilitation skills; written feedback from the attendees through use of the UCS Workshop Evaluation Form at the end of the presentation; and direct observation of one of the original programs by the outreach supervisor or the outreach supervisor’s designee.
+Within these eight programs, interns have the opportunity for more intensive outreach and consultation experiences with campus constituents (e.g., professor, student group or organization, university department, mental health week sponsored by peer education programs, etc.).
+Of the eight (8) outreach programs, two (2) must be original.
+Original programs must be developed in consultation with and supervised by the outreach supervisor and must include professional research or literature (at least three resources or references).
+Psychologically-oriented information is presented in an outreach program of no less than 30 minutes; programs must utilize multiple modalities of communication (e.g., Powerpoint, Prezzi, video clips, experiential exercises, etc.).
+Competent facilitation is expected; written feedback is solicited from the attendees through use of the UCS Workshop Evaluation Form at the end of the presentation.
+Further, one of the original programs will be directly observed by the outreach supervisor or the outreach supervisor’s designee.

 Program Evaluation Project

-Interns are required to develop a Program Evaluation Project in consultation with the outreach supervisor.
-Interns will identify a program to evaluate and engage stakeholders in the evaluation process, collect, and analyze data.
+Interns are required to develop a Program Evaluation Project in consultation with the Program Evaluation supervisor.
+Interns will identify a program to evaluate and will engage stakeholders in the evaluation process, which includes collecting, and analyzing data.
 There are a wide variety of options for this project.
 A program evaluation project at UCS could focus on RIO workshops, HeartMath biofeedback, groups and workshops, etc., as a means of evaluating and/or improving program effectiveness.
 The project could also involve working collaboratively with a campus stakeholder outside of UCS, such as developing and evaluating programming or conducting a needs assessment.
 Prior interns, for example, have completed projects related to programs they developed for student veterans, student-athletes, and peer tutors, or have focused on needs assessments (e.g., DREAM Center and undocumented students, Middle Eastern students).
-Interns write a program evaluation report (see the “N” drive for former interns’ projects and reports) and submit it to the outreach supervisor for review/feedback before presenting their project to the UCS staff, as well as to any campus stakeholder.

 Intern Formal Case Presentation

-Interns provide a one (1) hour formal case presentation to the counseling staff during the months of January or February.
-This presentation is intended to provide an opportunity for interns to demonstrate their skills and competence through their clinical work with a client at UCS, for both their professional growth and in preparation for upcoming job interviews.
+Interns provide a one (1) hour formal case presentation to the counseling staff during the Spring semester.
+This presentation is intended to provide an opportunity for interns to demonstrate their skills and competence through their clinical work with a client at UCS.
+This serves their professional growth and also helps with their preparation for upcoming job interviews.
 Interns are encouraged to be mindful in selecting a specific case that could be used in the context of a job interview.
-Interns are encouraged to solicit feedback from counseling staff that may assist them in improving their presentation as professional representation of their work and are provided with written feedback.
+Interns receive feedback from counseling staff that may assist them in improving their presentations for future professional use.

 Intern Professional Seminar

 Interns develop and present a one (1) hour professional seminar to the counseling staff during the Summer months.
-This provides interns an opportunity to engage in scholarly inquiry on a topic relevant to clinical work at UCS, and to develop and present an original professional seminar.
+This provides interns an opportunity to engage in scholarly inquiry on a topic relevant to clinical work at UCS, and to polish their professional presentation skills.
 Interns are encouraged to solicit feedback from counseling staff and are provided with written feedback.

 Quality supervision is considered to be the foundation of our program and interns have the opportunity to engage in supervision with a variety of UCS staff members in numerous formats (e.g., individual, group, peer, etc.).
-Interns have input into the selection of who they would like to work with in terms of their primary supervisor, secondary supervisor, and group supervisors, while some of our supervisors are designated by the training program (e.g., Video Group/Peer Supervision, outreach, peer programs).
+Interns have input into the selection of who they would like to work with in terms of their primary supervisor, secondary supervisor, and group supervisors.
+Some of our supervisors are designated by the training program (e.g., Video Group/Peer Supervision, Outreach, Peer Programs, Program Evaluation).
 Supervision is intended to facilitate the development of competencies as well as the professional and personal growth of interns.
 Interns’ clinical work is videotaped to facilitate learning and the supervision process.
 The training program attempts to foster a structure and process of supervision that provides interns with the context, trust, and support necessary for self-reflection, open presentation of their work, and ongoing growth with regard to multiculturalism and diversity.
 The Coordinator of Training and supervisors assist and support interns in their adjustment to and ability to manage a busy schedule with a variety of responsibilities and opportunities.

 Interns receive two (2) hours per week of one-on-one individual supervision with their primary supervisor, a licensed psychologist in California.
 Interns and primary supervisors develop a written supervision agreement that establishes the expectations of the supervisor and supervisee, identifies goals, and addresses legal and ethical issues.
-Interns also receive one (1) hour per week of one-on-one individual supervision with their secondary supervisor.
-The secondary supervisor may be licensed or license-eligible as a psychologist, social worker, or marriage and family therapist.
+Interns also receive one (1) hour per week of one-on-one individual supervision from their secondary supervisor.
+The secondary supervisor is a licensed mental health therapist.

 Supervision of Groups & Workshops

 Supervision of each group and/or workshop is provided in weekly 30-minute supervision meetings by counseling staff who also serve as the intern’s co-facilitator of group(s).
 Interns are required to co-facilitate a minimum of one (1) therapy/process group and one (1) structured/psycho-educational group.
-They generally co-facilitate groups with counseling staff members; however, interns may have the opportunity to co-lead a group with another intern during the spring semester.
-In these cases, a counseling staff member will be designated to provide supervision to the intern for the group.
+They generally co-facilitate groups with counseling staff members; however, interns may, with permission, have the opportunity to co-lead a group with another intern during the spring semester.
+In these cases, a counseling staff member will be designated to provide supervision to the intern leaders.

 Video Group/Peer Supervision